datamapio/story/culture/culture.md

 ###1.
 Map Accuracy through Time
 Datamap strives to create the most accurate area unit maps over time.
 This means that we judge every map or map visualization by its map accuracy first.
+This means that the map together with the reference file (REF) are Datamap's "ground truth".
+Everything following: external data, the visualization etc. comes second.
+When judging a map the following questions should be raised:
+- What is the source?
+- What is the date?
-- Have we researched it?
+- Have we properly researched it?
+Have we compared different sources (e.g. election data and map data on a given date)?
+- Do we properly understand the components of the map (e.g. municipalities, neighboring countries, lakes)?
 - Do we know that the map is accurate for the time we need it?
 - Do we have a REF or reference file available?
 If not, do this first